10 Common Causes of Bad Breath

 By Dr. Denice Moffat

-As a doctor, I go ahead and tell the client that they have bad breath and that it will clear if they do the work.
+As a natural healing practitioner and veterinarian, I go ahead and tell the client that they have bad breath and that it will clear if they do the work.
 I tell them that it will be used as an indicator of health as we go along.
 I feel it is part of my job as their health care practitioner.
 As a spouse, friend, relative or person on the street, a bit of tact is involved in telling someone they have bad breath.

 Sick bleeding gums—Pack White Oak Bark powder around the gums every night for 30 days.
 Also increase the amount of Vitamin C in the diet.